Lockdown linked to drop in asthma exacerbations, GP data suggests

 Drops in GP visits for asthma exacerbations during the lockdown were seen across all age groups, for both men and women, and across all regions of England excluding London and the North East.
 There was no reduction in the rate of asthma attacks that led to a hospital visit, suggesting that only milder attacks were reduced during the pandemic.

 Lower levels of air pollution, fewer cold and flu infections, and the fear of attending doctor surgeries due to Covid-19 were possible reasons for the 20% drop in cases seen at GP surgeries, researchers said.

 The researchers caution that some patients could have gone to hospital without a GP referral, which may mask higher rates of asthma attacks than recorded by GP surgeries.

-This paper was written by researchers from the Asthma UK Centre for Applied Research and BREATHE: Dr Syed Ahmar Shah, Professor Jennifer Quint, Dr Bright Nwaru and Hub Director, Professor Aziz Sheikh.
+This paper was written by researchers from the Asthma UK Centre for Applied Research, working in association with the BREATHE - Health Data Research Hub for Respiratory Health: Dr Syed Ahmar Shah, Professor Jennifer Quint, Dr Bright Nwaru and Centre Director, Professor Aziz Sheikh.

 Lead author, Dr Shah said: